-No. Description IND.01 Going concern The auditor's report in respect of the annual or interim financial statements submitted in accordance with F.02 and F.03 includes an emphasis of matter or a qualified opinion/conclusion in respect of going concern.
+No. Description IND.01 Going concern The auditor's report in respect of the annual or interim financial statements submitted in accordance with F.02 and F.03 includes, regarding the going concern, either a key audit matter or a qualified opinion/ conclusion.
 IND.02 Negative Equity The annual financial statements (including, where required, the supplementary information) submitted in accordance with F.02 disclose a net liabilities position (negative equity) that has deteriorated relative to the comparative figure contained in the previous year's annual financial statements, or the interim financial statements submitted in accordance with F.03 (including, where required, the supplementary information) disclose a net liabilities position (negative equity) that has deteriorated relative to the comparative figure at the preceding statutory closing date.